digitalservicebund/digitalcheck-apps/doc/adr/0002-use-monorepo.md

 - We would need to rewrite the _tool finder_ in parts, as it uses React Router, while the _Digital Touchpoint_ uses Remix
 - More complex routing when using a mixture of subdomains and nested paths
-- Way less flexibility when adding new functionality with separate technological requirements and also when removing or separating parts in the future
+- Way less flexibility when adding new functionality with different technological requirements and also when removing or separating parts in the future
 - Potentially larger bundle size (not that relevant)

 </td>